SuciuCaesar12/codeT5-method-name-prediction/README.md

 - **Model Used:** [Salesforce/codet5p-220m-bimodal](https://huggingface.co/Salesforce/codet5-small-220M-bimodal)

 - **Approach:**
-    - The encoder-decoder model, as outlined in the paper, acts as a code-to-text summarization model.
+    - The encoder-decoder model, as outlined in the paper, can act as a code-to-text summarization model.
     - Encoder takes the method body and signature as input.
-    - Decoder input is `[TDEC] The name of the method is: `. `[TDEC]` indicates the start of text generation in the base model.
+    - Decoder takes as input `[TDEC] The name of the method is: `. `[TDEC]` indicates for the decoder the start of text generation.
     - Target is the method name.
-    - This strategy, referred to as `Code Summarization`, serves as a surrogate for `Method Name Prediction`.
+    - This strategy, referred to as `Code Summarization`, serves as a surrogate objective for `Method Name Prediction`.
 It involves conditioning the decoder's input on specific natural language text, focusing on predicting method names.
-The constrained input space is believed to retain knowledge acquired during pre-training, applicable to other code-to-text downstream tasks.

 - **Example:**
-    - Encoder Input: `public int </s>(int a, int b) { return a + b; }` (using `</s>` as the separator).
+    - Encoder Input: `public int </s>(int a, int b) { return a + b; }` (`</s>` special separator token)
     - Decoder Input: `[TDEC] The name of the method is: `
     - Target: `add`